 Touring rock stars would occasionally frequent the place, probably more for the hot chicks than the music.
 I may have brushed shoulders with a few without knowing it, but the only one I remember was Ron Asheton of The Stooges, who was there watching Drivin’ n’ Cryin’ play under the name Test Pylot one night in 1992.
 No clue what Ron was doing in Atlanta that particular evening, but hardly anyone knew who he was!
 He didn’t have big hair and shiny leather pants, he just looked like an overweight middle-aged slob.

-The story as I’ve heard it goes that Vietnam vet Weaver was a longtime regular at Magruder’s who ended up acquiring it in the mid-to-late ’70s and by the mid ’80s had steered it into its notorious incarnation as the lively suburban rock hangout I’ve described above.
+Vietnam vet Weaver acquired Magruder’s in the late ’70s, from what I’ve gathered, and by the mid ’80s had steered it into its notorious incarnation as the lively suburban rock hangout I’ve described above.
 Later, as grunge, complaint-rock and rap-rock began to overtake the mainstream hard rock market, Charley Magruder’s stature in the Atlanta rock club hierarchy faded, and it closed for good in the mid ‘90s when the shopping center was sold to Publix and Weaver elected not to relocate.
 But to many of those who regularly played or patronized the place, Weaver remained a good friend.
 My condolences, if you are among them.